-The GDPR entails many new obligations for our customers in their role as a controller, but two of the most important aspects are (i) the capacity to protect and take stock of privacy-sensitive data and (ii) the need to identify the reasons for processing.
+The GDPR entails many new obligations for our customers in their role as a controller, but two of the most important aspects are (i) the capacity to protect and take stock of privacy-sensitive data and (ii) the need to identify and manage the reasons for processing.
 As a controller, you need to demonstrate that you take an active approach to the principles.
 Analyzing your data and defining how it should be handled in collaboration with Aditro is an excellent way to do just that.

 Aditro is all about making data meaningful – whether your data concerns payroll calculations, financial insights and control or the management of human capital, we enable you to focus on your business.
 We want you to be in control of your data while enjoying the confidence that privacy is safeguarded.
 This document therefore aims to provide a framework for stronger data governance utilizing classification on the basis of the data protection principles and goals.

 As recipients of personal data, our customers are required to ensure proper life-cycle management of data.
 This all starts with a well-defined practical approach to the data protection principles and goals.
 Principles guide all good privacy decisions.
 For example, the principle of data minimization incorporates the concept of data avoidance.
 One example is that we currently hold data on employee’s relatives.
 Although children and marital status may influence payroll calculations, spouses and children’s names or contact details do not.
 Avoiding the processing of such data in large-scale systems can therefore be good practice, bearing in mind that this data could be used to infer information on sexual orientation.
 Read more about our approach to the data protection principles in Aditro’s Data Protection Policy.

 STRONGER DATA GOVERNANCE WITH CLASSIFICATION